Ark of the Covenant

 Are you adventurous?
 Do you have an inquisitive mind?
-Have you ever longed to find hidden treasure!?
-Well soon you will be able to because we’ll be launching a real-life hunt in 2019.
-Somewhere in Banburyshire there is a hidden key that can be swapped, once found, for the treasure; an object fashioned from gold, silver and precious gems.
+Have you ever longed to find hidden treasure?
+Well now you can because we’ve launched a real-life hunt book for you.
+Somewhere in Banburyshire there is a hidden location and keyword that once found, can win you a treasure fashioned from gold, silver, gems, crystal and quartz!

-Visual and verbal clues to the final location are intricately incorporated within the illustrated pages of The Hidden Sun; a brand new treasure hunt book designed in the style of Kit William’s legendary Masquerade book of the 1970s/80s.
-This book holds clues to the location and also what to do when you get there, confirming the location (without the need to dig!)
-By touring and discovering the Banburyshire area, looking closer at the details and objects that surround you on your hunt, you can uncover the words needed to progress.
+Visual and verbal clues to the final location are intricately incorporated within the enigmatic, illustrated pages of The Hidden Sun; a brand new treasure hunt book designed in the style of Kit William’s legendary Masquerade book of the 1970s/80s.
+This book holds clues to the location and also what to do when you find it.
+By touring the Banburyshire area – either physically or online – looking closer at the details and objects that surround you on your hunt, you can uncover the words needed to progress.

-The overall idea is to get people to put down their digital devices and venture out into the real-world, the towns, villages and rolling countryside of the area, using the book as a basis of an adventure.
+The overall idea is to get people venturing out into the real-world; the towns, villages and rolling countryside of the area, using the book as a basis of an adventure.
 Who knows where the journey will lead you and what experiences you will have… but until you try, you’ll never know.